Banner Image

 Remembering a Legacy of Civil Rights and Liberty

-The Dolores Huerta and César E. Chávez Scholarship has funded student scholarship opportunities since 2014.
-Each year, the event committee invites the Moreno Valley community to join MVC in honoring the legacy and work of Dolores Huerta and César E. Chávez, and to recognize scholarship competitors and recipients at a scholarship breakfast.
+The Dolores Huerta and César E. Chávez Scholarship has funded student scholarship opportunities since 2014, providing thousands of dollars of support to students pursuing college education.
+Each year, the Moreno Valley community is invited to celebrate unity, education, and equality, and to recognize scholarship recipients at a community event.

 Rewarding Academic Pursuit